 Why Gig Workers Need a Bigger Emergency Fund Than Everyone Else

-Here’s the part most personal finance blogs skip: the standard 3-month emergency fund rule assumes you’ll be back to full income within 90 days after a job loss.
+Here’s what most personal finance blogs skip: the standard 3-month rule assumes you’ll be back to full income within 90 days after a job loss.
 When your car breaks down and you drive for a living, you are unemployed.
-When a platform changes its algorithm and your orders dry up, you’re not getting unemployment benefits to soften the blow.
+When a platform tweaks its algorithm and your orders dry up overnight, there’s no unemployment check coming to soften the blow.

-Financial planners who work with variable-income earners consistently recommend 6 to 12 months of essential expenses for gig workers — and many lean toward the higher end.
-If your monthly rent, food, utilities, car payment, and phone bill add up to $2,800, you’re looking at a target of $16,800 to $33,600.
+Financial planners who work with variable-income earners consistently recommend 6 to 12 months of expenses for gig workers — and most lean toward the higher end.
+If your monthly rent, food, utilities, car payment, and phone bill add up to $2,800, your target is somewhere between $16,800 and $33,600.

 That sounds terrifying.
-It’s not a goal you hit in two months.
+You won’t hit it in two months.
 But here’s the reframe that actually helped me: you don’t need 12 months in savings before you’re protected.
-Even $1,000 separates you from credit card debt next time something goes sideways.
+Even $1,000 keeps you off a credit card next time something goes sideways.
 Then $2,000.
 Then one month of expenses.
 You build the ladder one rung at a time.

-Also worth noting: unlike a salaried worker whose income is predictable, your earnings can tank during a slow season, a platform outage, or an illness — and you have no paid sick leave to catch you.
-That’s not a flaw in your financial plan; it’s a risk that needs to be priced into your savings target.
+Worth remembering too: unlike a salaried worker with predictable income, yours can tank during a slow season, a platform outage, or an illness — with zero paid sick leave to catch you.
+That’s not a flaw in your financial plan; it’s a real risk that needs to be factored into your savings target.

 The Percentage Method: How to Actually Save When Income Jumps Around

-Fixed automatic transfers don’t work well with irregular income.
-If you set up a $200/month auto-transfer and have a $900 week, you under-save.
-If you have a $200 week, that $200 transfer tanks your checking account.
+Fixed automatic transfers don’t play well with irregular income.
+Set up a $200/month auto-transfer and have a $900 week, you under-save.
+Have a $200 week, that same transfer wrecks your checking account.

-The method that actually works is percentage-based saving.
-Every single time money hits your account — whether it’s $47 from a slow Tuesday or $380 from a holiday rush — you move a fixed percentage straight to savings.
+What actually works is percentage-based saving.
+Every time money hits your account — whether it’s $47 from a slow Tuesday or $380 from a holiday rush — you move a fixed percentage straight to savings.
 No thinking required.

 A realistic breakdown for gig workers:

 So if you clear $600 in a week, $90–$120 goes to emergency savings before you touch anything else.
-Do that consistently for six months and you’ve stacked $2,300–$3,100 without feeling like you’re on a budget.
+Do that consistently for six months and you’ve stacked $2,300–$3,100 without ever feeling like you’re grinding through a budget.

-The key is where you keep it.
-You want that money out of your checking account so it doesn’t accidentally get spent on groceries at 11pm.
+The is where you keep it.
+You want that money out of your checking account so it doesn’t vanish on groceries at 11pm.
 A high-yield savings account is the right move here.
-SoFi currently offers up to 4.50% APY with no minimum balance and no monthly fees — genuinely one of the best options for gig workers who don’t want a minimum balance hanging over their heads.
+SoFi currently offers up to 4.50% APY with no minimum balance and no monthly fees — genuinely one of the better options for gig workers who don’t want a minimum balance hanging over their heads.
 You can open one in about 10 minutes and set up manual transfers after every payout.

 See also: how to budget DoorDash income for a deeper breakdown of the percentage method applied to delivery income specifically.